 I was wrong.
 The pressure to virtualize has come on much faster than I had anticipated.
 In many Oracle shops, managers have focused on CPU underutilization.
 In a CPU-based licensing model such as Oracle Corp'ss, the database license can cost as much or more than the rest of the system stack.
 Also, virtualization’s rapid cloning easily accommodates and can clearly improve the management of the development lifecycle, load balancing and disaster recovery (DR).

 As a member of an Oracle team with hardware and OS specialties; I’ve had the opportunity to see virtualization technology in action with database implementations.
-While the Oracle story differs in its specifics from the situation for other databases, the general point is likely to be the same: Advances in virtualization software and server hardware—including embedded virtualization—have
+While the Oracle story differs in its specifics from the situation for other databases, the general point is likely to be the same: Advances in virtualization software and server hardware—including embedded virtualization—have forced a reexamination of the conventional wisdom about virtualization targets.
+We have been able to successfully integrate Oracle on VMware Inc's technology for significant production database work.

 To gain experience and confidence, we recommend starting with lower-risk databases.
 Consider this general sequence for choosing virtualization candidates: